isaacdecoded/arpeggio/README.md

 ## **Date Object**

-This definition intends to facilitate the date creation and update handling, it is important to note that dates take on certain value when using _Domain Events_ in the models.
+This definition intends to facilitate the date creation and update handling, it is important to note that dates take on certain value when using _Domain Events_ and/or applying _Event Sourcing Pattern_.

 ## **Use Cases and CQRS**